kang1717/TOPIC/README.md

-# TOPIC_refactoring
+# TOPIC
-TOPIC(TOpology-based crystal structure Prediction of Inorganic solid electrolytes with Corner-sharing frameworks)
+TOPIC (TOpology-constrained Prediction of Inorganic Crystals)

 If you use TOPIC, please cite this paper: xxxx.